 - No water purification method is 100% effective and so you might want to consider using a secondary method.

 - You’ll have an easier time if you filter out large debris first.
 You can do this by running the water through a cloth first.
+And it makes your water taste better!

 - Be mindful of cross-contamination between untreated and treated water.
 Pay attention to your hoses and what comes into contact with your mouthpiece.